 2. Rabies Vaccine

-A series of 4 injections given in the arm over 14 days (Days 0, 3, 7, and 14).
-This teaches your body to destroy the virus before it reaches the brain.
+A series of four highly effective vaccine injections given over the course of 14 days (typically on Days 0, 3, 7, and 14).
+This teaches your immune system to identify and destroy the virus before it travels up the nerves to the brain.

 Prevention

-• Vaccinate Pets: Keep dogs, cats, and ferrets up to date on rabies shots.
+- Vaccinate Pets: By law and for safety, keep your dogs, cats, and ferrets up to date on their rabies vaccinations to create a barrier between wildlife and your family.

 No comments: